 National Suicide Prevention Lifeline I 1800.273.8255 I Available Worldwide in 105 languages

 If you are in immediate danger of suicide, call USF Public Safety (415-422-2911), go to the nearest hospital emergency room, or call or text 911 (ask for a Crisis Intervention Trained officer).
 See these guidelines for calling 911 with a mental health emergency to help prepare yourself.

 You can also use the following resources:

 - National Suicide Prevention Lifeline

-The Lifeline provides 24/7, free and confidential support for people in distress, anywhere in the world, as well as prevention and crisis resources for you or your loved ones.
+The Lifeline provides 24/7, free and confidential support for people in distress anywhere in the world.
+It also offers suicide prevention and crisis resources for you or your loved ones.
 Counselors serve people in 105 languages.
 The website also has a live chat option.

 - Crisis Text Line